 I had a search on Sprouted Kitchen's website for more ice cream recipes and found another one using Greek yoghurt and fresh chocolate chip cookie pieces.
 It looks so sinfully delicious and I'm sure I'll be trying this one out next!

-Fresh Mint & Chocolate Chip Frozen Greek Yoghurt
+Yoghurt Week: Mint Chocolate Chip Frozen Greek Yoghurt